 What it means to get data from a file

 In Power BI, the data you explore comes from a dataset.
 To have a dataset, you need some data.
 This article focuses on getting data from files.

-To better understand the importance of datasets and how to get data for them, look at an automobile.
+To better understand the importance of datasets and how to get data for them, consider an automobile.
 Sitting in your car and looking at the dashboard is like sitting in front of your computer looking at a dashboard in Power BI.
-The dashboard shows you all the things your car is doing, such as how fast the engine is revving, the temperature, what gear you’re in, and your speed.
+The dashboard shows all the things your car is doing, like how fast the engine is revving, the temperature, what gear you’re in, and your speed.

 In Power BI, a dataset is like the engine in your car.
 The dataset provides the data, metrics, and information that's displayed in your Power BI dashboard.
 Your engine, or dataset, needs fuel, and data is the fuel in Power BI.
 Your car has a fuel tank that provides gas to the engine.
 Power BI also needs a fuel tank of data you can feed your dataset.
 That fuel tank can be a Power BI Desktop file, Excel workbook file, or CSV file.

 To take it one step further, a fuel tank in a car has to be filled with gas.
-The gas for a Power BI Desktop, Excel, or CSV file is data from a data source that you put it into the Excel, Power BI Desktop, or CSV file.
+The gas for a Power BI Desktop, Excel, or CSV file is data from a data source that you put into the Excel, Power BI Desktop, or CSV file.
 You can manually enter rows of data into an Excel workbook or CSV file, or you can connect to the external data source to query and load data into your file.
-Once you have a file with some data, you can get the file into Power BI as a dataset.
+After you have a file that contains some data, you can get the file into Power BI as a dataset.